 - Keep in mind that the unsportsmanlike conduct or language could exist toward an umpire, the opposing team, and even a member of the same team.
-Do not allow bad behavior to continue, even if it's not directed at you. - (e) All umpires have the authority at their discretion to eject from the playing field (1) any person whose duties permit that person's presence on the field, such as ground crew members, photographers, newsmen, broadcasting crew members, etc. and (2) any spectator or other persons not authorized to be on the playing field. - (f) Umpires may order both teams into their dugouts and suspend play until such time as League Officials deal with unruly spectators.
-Failure of League Officials to adequately handle an unruly spectator can result in the game remaining suspended until a later date.
+Do not allow bad behavior to continue, even if it's not directed at you. - (e) A manager, coach, or player shall not leave their position in the field or bench area during a fight or physical confrontation; a manager or coach who attempts to prevent a fight or restore order, in the umpire's judgment, is not in violation of this rule. - PENALTY: The umpire shall eject the offender(s) from the game immediately.
+Failure to comply with the ejection may result in the umpire suspending the game and referring it to the Board of Directors for further action. - (f) All umpires have authority at their discretion to eject from the playing field (1) any person whose duties permit that person's presence on the field, such as ground crew members, photographers, newsmen, broadcasting crew members, etc., and (2) any spectator or other person not authorized to be on the playing field. - (g) Umpires may order both teams into their dugouts and suspend play until such time as league officials deal with unruly spectators.
+Failure of league officials to adequately handle an unruly spectator can result in the game remaining suspended until a later date.